CarterCobb/library-PT/README.md

 ### GitHub Actions

 The project is re-deployed to AWS through a GitHub Action.
 Worflow found [here](https://github.com/CarterCobb/library-PT/blob/main/.github/workflows/main.yml) That action is triggered by a cleased PR on the `main` branch.
-Please note that this only works for the code [owner](https://github.com/CarterCobb)'s repo
+Please note that this only works for the code [owner](https://github.com/CarterCobb)'s repo.

+If you opt to bring up this architecture on your own AWS account through the GitHub action, add your AWS creds:

+In the repo secrets add the following secrets:

+- `AWS_ACCESS_KEY_ID` w/ your AWS access key id as it's value
+- `AWS_SECRET_ACCESS_KEY` w/ your AWS secret access key as it's value